Enquin-les-Mines

 Enquin-les-Mines ([ɑ̃kɛ̃ le min]; Enken; Inquin-les-Mines) is a town and former commune in the Pas-de-Calais department in the Hauts-de-France region of France.
 Since January 2017, it is a delegated commune of Enquin-lez-Guinegatte.

 The inhabitants of the town of Enquin-les-Mines are known as Enquinois, Enquinoises in French.

 The commune was surrounded by the municipalities of Erny-Saint-Julien, Estrée-Blanche and Enguinegatte.
-The commune merged with the latter of these on 1 January 2017 to form the commune nouvelle of Enquin-lez-Guinegatte.
+The commune merged with Enguinegatte on 1 January 2017 to form the commune nouvelle of Enquin-lez-Guinegatte.

 Geography

-Enquin-les-Mines is a farming village situated 12 miles (19 km) southwest of Saint-Omer, at the D77 and D158 crossroads, by the banks of the small river Laquette.
+Enquin-les-Mines is a farming village situated 12 miles (19 km) southwest of Saint-Omer, by the banks of the small river Laquette.